 Aná : "from bottom to top" -mnêsis: "memory".
 In other words, "to bring back memories".

-- Neuropsychological assessment and testing.
 The next step is the heart of the process!
-Over the course of a full day, or two half-days, for a total of 5 to 6 hours (for a complete neuropsychological evaluation), the child or adult being evaluated will be with the neuropsychologist and will have to complete various cognitive tests.
+Over the course of a full day, or two half-days, for a total of 5 to 6 hours (for a complete neuropsychological assessment), the child or adult being assessed will spend time with the neuropsychologist and complete various cognitive tests.
 These tests can be compared to small intellectual challenges, or logic or memory games.
-The neuropsychologist's tests are, however, standardized, meaning they are designed to measure a very specific part of cognitive functioning and have been administered to a large sample of people in order to know the normal and expected performance for each age group.
-The neuropsychologist can then draw up a complete profile of strengths and weaknesses across all the brain functions measured in a given individual.

-- Debriefing, presentation and explanation of results.
 Approximately 3 to 4 weeks after the assessment, you will have a final meeting with the neuropsychologist.
-During this one-hour session, which can be done remotely by videoconference, the results will be explained to you using clear, visual charts, and you will be given a written report detailing the results and conclusions of the neuropsychological evaluation.
-We'll help you understand the diagnosis, if any, and provide you with a series of recommendations for further action.
+During this one-hour session, which can be done remotely via videoconference, the results will be explained to you using clear, visual graphs, and you will be given a written report detailing the results and conclusions of the neuropsychological assessment.
+You will be helped to understand the diagnosis, if applicable, and will receive a series of recommendations to implement going forward.

 Which brain functions are measured during a neuropsychological assessment?